MONITORING PERIOD JAN-DEC 2021

 HCV 4.2 MANAGEMENT RECOMMENDATION | ACTION TAKEN |

 Mapping of terrain class IV area as per GP and DP map and followed by mapping on CHP and ground demarcation. | The terrain class IV area was marked in the map as in GP and DP map of Raplex FMU.
 Ground demarcation of terrain IV will be conducted during Pre-enumeration activities by coupe to coupe continuously.
-In 2021, Terrain Class IV which is located at Coupe 3 Block 11-13 and Block 16 was demarcated (45.9 ha). |
+In 2022, four potions of Terrain Class IV were demarcated at Coupe 4AR.
+The demarcation was including Block 2, 4, 5, 6, 7, 9, 13, 16, 19 and 20 with protection of 65.5 ha of total areas. |

 HCV 4.2 MONITORING RECOMMENDATION | ACTION TAKEN |

-Periodical monitoring or inspection to ensure that the prescription is adhere to and ensure that no skid trails or tractor-based operation is allowed in the area. | Monitoring has been conducted at terrain IV Coupe 3 Block 11, 13 and 16 in April, June and July 2021.
+Periodical monitoring or inspection to ensure that the prescription is adhere to and ensure that no skid trails or tractor-based operation is allowed in the area. | Monitoring has been conducted at terrain IV.
 No encroachment detected. |

 HCV 5.0 – Basic Needs of Local Communities